SharkMachine/provides/README.md

 # Let's remove unnecessary clutter by providing it with a skeleton package

-This package only provides common polyfills, preventing them to be included.
+This package only provides common polyfills, preventing them to be installed.
 The following polyfills are provided:

 ## PHP extension specific